Understanding the 4 Types of Psychopaths and Their Behaviors

 Primary psychopaths: Cold, calculating, and born with psychopathic traits.

-Distempered psychopaths: Prone to emotional outbursts and impulsive behavior.
+Distempered psychopaths: Prone to emotional outbursts and impulsive behaviors, which are a defining feature of this type.

 Charismatic psychopaths: Charming and manipulative, often found in leadership positions.

 Each type exhibits unique characteristics and behavioral patterns.
-Primary psychopaths are often considered the "classic" psychopaths, while secondary psychopaths may show more emotional reactivity.
+Primary psychopaths are often considered the “classic” psychopaths, while secondary psychopaths may show more emotional reactivity and impulsive behaviors.

-Distempered psychopaths are more likely to engage in violent outbursts.
+Distempered psychopaths are more likely to engage in violent outbursts due to their impulsive behaviors.
 Charismatic psychopaths excel at manipulation and can be highly successful in certain professional fields.

 Characteristics and Behaviors

 Psychopaths exhibit distinct traits and behaviors that set them apart from the general population.
-These characteristics manifest in their emotional responses, social interactions, and tendency towards antisocial conduct.
+These characteristics, often referred to as psychopath traits, may or may not be associated with criminal behavior.
+They manifest in their emotional responses, social interactions, and tendency towards antisocial conduct.
+These behaviors are often rooted in affective deficits, which limit their capacity for empathy and emotional connection.
+Poor behavioral controls are common, often leading to impulsivity and difficulty adhering to rules.

 Emotional and Interpersonal Traits